kfaizi/kfaizi.github.io/index.md

                 <span id="box">
                   <b>rootmarker</b> is a Python GUI for manually segmenting 2D scans of plant roots.
 Users point and click to place nodes, creating a skeletonized graph that describes the root system architecture.
 Includes support for annotating time-series GIFs.
                 </span> / -->
-                <a href="https://github.com/kfaizi/ariadne" title="ariadne on GitHub" target="_blank" rel="noreferrer noopener">code</a>
+                [<a href="https://github.com/kfaizi/ariadne" title="ariadne on GitHub" target="_blank" rel="noreferrer noopener">code</a>]
                 <p></p>
                 <p>
-                  I developed Ariadne, a time-series image segmentation tool for root phenotyping, and used it to measure cost-performance trade-offs in root growth.
+                  I developed Ariadne, a time-series image segmentation tool for root phenotyping, and used it to measure Pareto-optimal trade-offs in root growth.
                 </p>
               </td>
             </tr>